 If you loan your car to someone and they end up crashing it, you will have to file a claim with your car insurance company.
 As a result, you will have to pay your deductible (or any that apply) and your rates could potentially increase your car insurance rate.
 If your car is taken without permission, you are typically not held liable.
 If the driver is uninsured and causes damages exceeding your policy limit, the injured party may come after you for medical or property-damage expenses and not your friend.

 Even though most states typically have similar laws in place for car insurance, they do not typically have similar car insurance rates.
 That's because Massachusetts car insurance rates are influenced by Massachusetts's geographic location and its state laws.
 With that being said, it is always a good idea to shop around and compare the rates of various auto insurance companies.
-To assist you in the process Insurance.com offers an auto insurance comparison application.
+To assist you in the process Insurance.com takes car of all your insurance needs and offers an auto insurance comparison application.
 Here, you will be able to evaluate multiple rates from best-in-class insurance providers - helping you find the cheapest auto insurance coverage for your budget.